 Prostate Cancer Foundation of Australia Limited is incorporated under the Corporations Act 2001.
 If it is wound up, the constitution states that each member is required to contribute a maximum of \$10 each towards meeting any outstanding and obligations of PCFA.
-As at 30 June 2017 the number of members was 46 (2016: 46).
+As at 30 June 2018 the number of members were 46 (2017: 46).